ballingj/cd0157-Server-Deployment-and-Containerization/examples/readme.md

 You can store your images online at DockerHub as well, so that you/anyone can "pull" them on any other machine, anytime.
 We can even use the pre-created Docker images maintained by the community.

 > You can by-pass the two steps mentioned above by directly pulling a pre-created image from the DockerHub to your local machine, and then create and run containers using that image.
 For example, you can pull an image by running the command below in your terminal:

 ```
 docker pull tomcat:latest
 ```

 ### 3. **Create and run a Container:**
 After creating an image, you can use it to create as many Containers as you want on any platform.
 Each container will have the same environment and dependencies to run a copy of your application.
 The following command creates and runs a new container:
 ```
 docker run --name myContainer myImage
 ```

-## Dockerhub Exercise Instructions
+## Creating Container from Dockerhub Exercise Instructions
-Prerequisite

-Download and install the PostgreSQL before you continue the exercise below.
+Prerequisite:  Download and install the PostgreSQL before you continue the exercise below.

 Exercise Steps
 ### 1. Fetch the image